Having a good sales pitch can often be the difference between failure and success. Here are a few things to keep in mind when developing your pitch.

 Include some questions in your sales pitch

-When most sales people think of a pitch, they often primarily think about what statements the sales person makes to describe what they have to offer.
+When most salespeople think of a pitch, they often primarily think about what statements the salesperson makes to describe what they have to offer.
 But what can be more powerful in a pitch are qualifying questions to help you to learn more about the prospect.

 There is definitely room in a pitch for a few questions where you can pass the ball to the prospect and get them talking about what they are doing and experiencing today in the area where your products impact.
-This can not only help you to extract valuable information, it can help your pitch to seem more conversational and engaging to the prospect.
+This can not only help you to extract valuable information, but it can also help your pitch to seem more conversational and engaging to the prospect.

 SalesScripter provides sales scripts to help sales pros develop their sales pitch.